viewsdevelop/lab-angular-secrets/readme.md

 #### Iteration 7: Signup Component

-Once the user is in the `/signup` page, we have to show him a form that will allow to create a new account in the database.
+Once the user is in the `/signup` page, we have to show them a form that will allow them to create a new account in the database.
 We have defined our model with four different fields: `username`, `password`, `name`, and `secret`.

 We are saving our secret, so we don't want people to see what it is about while signing up.
 Use a `password` input field in the form.